Jiss-star/Project_machine-learning/README.md

-This Repository contain some of the projects that I used to study ML in deep try to build models
+This Repository contain some of the projects that I used to study ML and try to build apps using streamlit